Craig Newmark is so worried about 2020 election security he’s funding tools to prevent disaster

 As we get closer and closer to the 2020 primaries and general election, Craig Newmark has been getting increasingly worried.
 “I’ve seen that our election and its integrity are being attacked by foreign adversaries and their domestic allies,” the Craigslist founder tells Fast Company.
 “I feel that I should tell people who are smarter than me: Defend the election, and thereby defend the country.”

 And when he gets concerned about an issue, Newmark lays out some of his considerable fortune to make a difference.
-In recent years, marked by the rapid decline of local newspapers (partly due to the loss of classified ad revenue since the birth of Craigslist), he has donated tens of millions of dollars to news nonprofits such as the City and Consumer Reports, as well as the City University of New York’s journalism school.
+In recent years, marked by the rapid decline of local newspapers (partly due to the loss of classified ad revenue since the birth of Craigslist), he has donated over $100 million to news nonprofits such as the City and Consumer Reports, as well as the City University of New York’s journalism school.

 Earlier this year, he gave $1 million to the Global Cyber Alliance, supporting its initiative that provides cybersecurity toolkits to election officials, journalists, and community organizations.
 And tomorrow he’s set to donate another $750,000, via his Craig Newmark Philanthropies, to build on that work.
 The online toolkits are focused on teaching cyberhygiene—turning on two-factor authentication, automatic updating for software, antivirus capabilities, automatic backups, etc.